sf-wdi-25/notes/week-07-rails/day-04-rails/dusk-views/README.md

 <input id="product_discount" max="100" min="1" name="product[discount]" type="range" />
 ```

-## Using form tags with model instances
+## FormBuilder - Using form tags with model instances

 Many of the form tags can be tied to model instances to either set their data OR to be tied to the appropriate form POST.

+It may be useful to note the difference between the [FormTagHelper](http://api.rubyonrails.org/classes/ActionView/Helpers/FormTagHelper.html) and [FormBuilderHelper](http://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html).

+* FormBuilderHelper is intended to work with model objects and does a lot to help you pre-fill values.
+ * `form_for` is the main entry point for working with FormBuilderHelper.
+ * Many `_tag` methods have more specialized methods for use with `form_for`
+* FormTagHelper is more general
+ * most methods end in `_tag`

 * `form_for` - is used to build a form for an active record object.